- What is corporate tax planning?

 Maximize retirement plan contributions

 Deadlines for employer contributions vary by plan type.
-Most employer-sponsored plan contributions must be made by December 31, but SEP-IRA and traditional IRA contributions can be made up until your tax filing deadline—typically April 15.
+Most employer-sponsored plan contributions must be made by December 31, but SEP-IRA and traditional IRA contributions can be made up until your tax filing deadline, typically April 15.

+As outlined in Strategy 4 above, contribution limits for 2026 allow up to $24,500 for 401(k) participants under 50 and up to $72,000 for SEP IRAs.
 Review your contribution room now.
 Even a last-minute contribution can reduce your current-year tax liability.

 Reconcile expense records and documentation